 The latest ArcGIS Online update brings smarter, more flexible data editing across Map Viewer, Web Editor, and Instant App templates.
 Highlights include the ability to add fields while building forms, collect richer data with the new multiple choice question type, and manage attachments with greater control.
-You’ll also find handy new tools like the snap chip and tangent curve segment tool.
+You’ll also find handy new features like the snap chip and tangent curve segment tool.
 In this edition of Editor’s Corner, we’ll cover these updates and more.
 Let’s go.

 Enhancements to Forms